tonywhatever/deb_build4skippy/README.md

 ## Where are the binary packages for downloading?

 Still on my computer!
-I'm trying to work out how the package-repo with Github works.
 Sorry.

 Enjoy!